elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-does-a-references-page-differ-from-a-bibliography-in-apa-style.md

 url: /learn/education-studies/questions/how-does-a-references-page-differ-from-a-bibliography-in-apa-style
 score: -1.0
 related_article1:
-    id: 168675
+    id: 168663
-    title: How do citations support arguments in academic writing?
+    title: >-
+        What are the key differences between APA style and other citation styles?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-citations-support-arguments-in-academic-writing
+    url: /learn/education-studies/questions/what-are-the-key-differences-between-apa-style-and-other-citation-styles
 related_article2:
-    id: 168666
+    id: 168673
-    title: How do parenthetical citations differ from narrative style citations in APA format?
+    title: >-
+        What are the common causes of plagiarism, and how can it be avoided?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-parenthetical-citations-differ-from-narrative-style-citations-in-apa-format
+    url: /learn/education-studies/questions/what-are-the-common-causes-of-plagiarism-and-how-can-it-be-avoided
 related_article3:
+    id: 168675
+    title: >-
+        How do citations support arguments in academic writing?
+    subject: Education Studies
+    url: /learn/education-studies/questions/how-do-citations-support-arguments-in-academic-writing
+related_article4:
     id: 168676
+    title: >-
-    title: When is it appropriate to use quotations in academic writing?
+        When is it appropriate to use quotations in academic writing?
     subject: Education Studies
     url: /learn/education-studies/questions/when-is-it-appropriate-to-use-quotations-in-academic-writing
-related_article4:
+related_article5:
-    id: 168666
+    id: 168677
-    title: How do parenthetical citations differ from narrative style citations in APA format?
+    title: >-
+        What are some popular citation tools, and what features do they offer?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-parenthetical-citations-differ-from-narrative-style-citations-in-apa-format
+    url: /learn/education-studies/questions/what-are-some-popular-citation-tools-and-what-features-do-they-offer
 ---

 &nbsp;